Encrypted Messaging App

 • AES-256-GCMsymmetric encryption for message and file content.

-• P-256 ECDHkey agreement to derive a per-peer session key.
+• P-256 / X25519 ECDHclassical key agreement to derive a per-peer session key (and the fallback for DMs).

 • HKDF-SHA256key derivation, salted with sorted user IDs for deterministic per-pair keys.